yuvalailer/simple-markdown-testing/README.md

 [![](https://github.com/yuvalailer/plant-watering-via-BLE/blob/master/video_image.jpeg)](https://youtu.be/z5ZcZOntGuo)

 ## Table of Content
-1. Installation and Prerequisites
+#### 1. Installation and Prerequisites
- - Hardware - OptiTrack, VM, Windows, Peripherals (Joystick, LED)
+     a.
+Hardware - OptiTrack, VM, Windows, Peripherals (Joystick, LED)

- - Software - Git
+b.
+Software - Git
-2. Crazy Game
+#### 2. Crazy Game
- - Capture the Flag  - 2 players (human or machine), fly 2-4 drones in a competition to capture the rival’s flags.
+a.
+Capture the Flag  - 2 players (human or machine), fly 2-4 drones in a competition to capture the rival’s flags.

- - Catch’em all - 2 players (human or machine), taking turns flying one drone on a mission to capture all the targets in the shortest time.
+b.
+Catch’em all - 2 players (human or machine), taking turns flying one drone on a mission to capture all the targets in the shortest time.

- - How to run the game
+c.
+How to run the game

-3. Thanks and Disclaimer
+#### 3. Thanks and Disclaimer

 # Installation and Prerequisites
 ## Hardware